anodyne/nova3/docs/overview.md

 ### Improved Access Control System

-While Nova has used a role-based access control system since day 1, there was never very much granularity available.
+While Nova has used a role-based access control system since day 1, there was never very much granularity involved.
 In Nova 3, we've greated expanded the flexibility game masters have with the improved access control system.
-While still role-based, each role is now made up of _role tasks_ that define actions users can take on specific components.
+While still role-based, each role is now made up of _tasks_ that define actions users can take on specific components.
 This means that game masters can assign users to be able to create new positions, but not editing or delete existing positions.
 This level of control is available with just about every component in Nova 3, meaning game masters now have full control over how their users access the system.